Beyond chromatic threshold via the $(p,q)$-theorem, and a sharp blow-up phenomenon: Introduction

 Our theorem implies and extends the results of Thomassen~\cite{2002Thomassen}, Goddard and Lyle~\cite{2011JGTKrChromatic}, and Nikiforov~\cite{2010arxivKrfree} as the above clique density condition in the co-neighborhoods is a strictly weaker condition than the minimum degree condition in $\delta_{\chi}(K_r)$; see the discussion in~\cref{sec:application}.
 Throughout the rest of this paper, we will refer the graphs in~\cref{thm:main0} as \Yemph{$\varepsilon$-ultra maximal $K_{r}$-free graphs}.

+One of our main contributions is to study the chromatic threshold problem through a geometric perspective, establishing a surprising connection between this classical problem in extremal combinatorics and the celebrated $(p,q)$-theorem in discrete geometry.
+We will elaborate more on this in the next subsection.